 Replacing your contact lenses

-Once you have found the right lenses for you, it is important to remember to replace them with a new pair regularly as advised by your optician to help ensure your eyes remain comfortable and healthy.
+Once you have found the right lenses for you, it is important to remember to replace them with a new pair, as often as your optician advised you to.
+This helps ensure your eyes remain comfortable and healthy.

 Find out more about when to replace your contact lenses.

-Marking the date on the lenses packet is an easy way to stay on schedule.
+Marking the date on the lens packaging is an easy way to stay on schedule.

-As well as the phone number of your opticians on the contact lenses packed for quick, easy replacement.
+As well as your optician's phone number on the contact lenses pack, for quick, easy replacement.